 Improve Your Boat Helm Techniques

-improve your helming techniques with tips from savvy navvy
+improve your helming techniques with tips from Savvy Navvy

 The first few times I took the helm, it reminded me of when I learnt to drive.
 I sat behind the wheel of a car for the first time and wondered how the heck I was ever going to manage everything at once: steering, checking my mirrors, the brakes, clutch, changing gears, looking at the road, having a conversation and doing my makeup (just kidding 😋).
 How people managed to drive without conscious effort was a complete mystery.
 Quite soon however, and with practice, everything came together.